richardvenneman/appsignal-docs/source/ruby/integrations/rake.html.md

 (For older versions of the AppSignal gem, versions `< 1`, you will need to require the Rake integration manually.
 It is automatically loaded for version `1.x` and higher.)

-## Ruby applications
+### Ruby applications

 For pure Ruby applications some extra steps are required to load AppSignal.
 AppSignal needs to be required, configured and loaded.
-See the example below.
+See also our [integration guide][integration].

 ```ruby
 # Rakefile